theifedayo/django-referral-system/README.md

 ### Prerequisites
-Find the requirements in requirements.txt file create a virtual environemnt and activate it
+Find the requirements in requirements.txt file create a virtual environemnt and activate it.
+There are alot of unnecessary packages in my requirements file.

 ### Installing
 run pip install -r requirements.txt